BLAH BLAH GALLERY - FEBRUARY 2009

 In your online biography you are described as having a funny, childlike quality to your work.
 I can see humor but a very adult and often mean-spirited flavor which is what always seems to happen with political art.
 Is satire a major key in your work?

 I spent the first seven years of my life in England and I think that had a definite lasting effect on my personality.
 The kids there are pretty damn mean, it's a British thing.
 I do enjoy satire, it can be a powerful tool when you are trying to expose faults or sway opinions.
-With my personal work I still use it but it's not as literal
+With my personal work I still use it but it's not as literal as with my illustrations.

 "Miss America" (right) is a sick and disturbing image but it seems to be personal (not commissioned work.)
 What it is the story here?